FigSystems/dpt/doc/spec.md

 - `/media`: Same as `/mnt`
 - `/run` Runtime files
 - `/var`: Variable data.
+- `/tmp`: Temporary files

 Any conflicts of these directories with the directories from the package, the packages directories will be given priority.
+The runtime directory is located at `/fpkg/run` by default, but this can be changed by placing the name of a directory in `/etc/fpkg/run`.

 _Example_

 ```
-/run/fpkg/envs/ad3GH4
+-> = bind mount

+/fpkg/run/ad3GH4
-├── fpkg (Bind mounted to)-> /fpkg
+├── fpkg
+│   ├── env -> /fpkg/env
-│   └── ...
+│   └── pool -> /fpkg/pool
-├── fpkg-root (Bind mounted to)-> /
+├── fpkg-root -> /
 ├── usr -> /fpkg/env/my-pkg-3.5.11/usr
 ├── bin -> /fpkg/env/my-pkg-3.5.11/bin
 ├── ...
 (Package files)